MicrosoftDocs/dynamics-365-project-operations/articles/expense/manage-delegation.md

 ---

 # Manage delegation
-An expense delegate user can create and manage expense reports on behalf of another employee in the organization.
+An expense delegate can create and manage expense reports on behalf of another employee.

 ## Configuring expense delegation